Easy Homemade Coleslaw

 Notes

 Cabbage & Carrots: Instead of using fresh cabbage and carrots, you can also use a 14-ounce bag of store-bought coleslaw mix.
+I recommend rinsing and drying to slightly rehydrate.

-Onion: Feel free to add 1-2 tablespoons of finely minced or grated yellow or white onion to the coleslaw dressing.
+Optional Additions: Feel free to add 1-2 tablespoons of finely minced or grated yellow or white onion and ¼ teaspoon of ground pepper to the coleslaw dressing, if desired.

 Nutritional facts have been calculated using mayonnaise.